-Visual Communication Design is ideal if you enjoy drawing, designing and investigating how digital and print visual material is put together.
+Visual Communication Design is ideal if you enjoy drawing, designing and investigating how visual and print material are constructed.

-First we analyse different visual communications from the three different design fields – communication, environmental and industrial.
-After looking at how these visual communications are put together and the purpose for their creation, we then give you a chance to create your own design solutions for specific purposes using different drawing techniques and methods of production to do so.
+First we analyse different visual communications from three different design fields – communication, environmental and industrial.
+After looking at how these visual communications are put together and the purpose for their creation, you create your own design solution for specific purposes using different drawing techniques and methods of production.

-And it’s all heading towards you developing finished design solutions in the form of two final presentations.
-You will be exploring two design processes thoroughly, completing backup work to be presented in a folio.
+You develop finished design solutions in the form of two final presentations and you explore two design processes thoroughly, completing backup work to be presented in a folio.

 Who is it for?

 Visual Communication Design is ideal for students who are creative thinkers, like solving problems, and enjoy drawing and producing design using a variety of manual and digital methods.

 What do you do?

 - answer questions in the form of short written responses about professional practice

 - answer questions in the form of Pinterest comments analysing a wide range of visual communications

 - draw a range of visualisation sketches